Bachelor of Arts and Bachelor of General Studies in Human Sexuality

 Typical Timeline

-- Fall of the Junior Year: Take WGSS 501 to develop research interests and an idea for your thesis.
+- Fall Semester of the Junior Year: Take WGSS 501 to develop research interests and an idea for your thesis.
 Enroll in other courses that let you develop expertise in this area.

-- Spring of the Junior Year: Get to know faculty members who share similar research interests by enrolling in their courses or visiting them in office hours.
+- Spring Semester of the Junior Year: Get to know faculty members who share similar research interests by enrolling in their courses or visiting them in office hours.
 Identify a professor willing to supervise the thesis.
 Inform the WGSS Honors Coordinator!

 Double Majors